vis-kid/octopress_drafts_previewer/source/_posts/2016-06-11-RSpec-for-Beginners-03.markdown

 Having a lot of `let` references can seem very convenient at first—especially because they DRY things up quite a bit.
 It seems like a reasonably good extraction at first to have them at the top of your files for example.
 On the other hand, they can easily give you a hard time understanding your own code if you visit specific tests some significant amount of time later.
 Not having the data set up within your `let` blocks does not aid the understanding of your tests too much.
 That is not as trivial as it may sound at first, especially if other developers are involved who need to read your work as well.

 This sort of confusion becomes a lot more expensive the more developers are involved.
 It’s not only time consuming if you have to hunt down `let` references over and over again, it is also stupid because it would have been avoidable with very little effort.
 Clarity is king, no doubt about it.
 Another argument to keep this data inline is that your test suite will be less brittle.
-You don’t want to build a house of cards that becomes more instable with every `let` that is hiding away details from each test.
+You don’t want to build a house of cards that becomes more unstable with every `let` that is hiding away details from each test.
 You probably learned that using global variables is not a good idea.
 In that sense, `let` is semi global within your spec files.

 Another issue is that you will need to test a lot of different variations, different states for similar scenarios.
 You will soon run out of reasonably named `let` statements to cover all the different versions you might need—or end up with a haystack of tons of similar named state variations.
 When you set the data up in every test directly, you don’t have that problems.
 Local variables are cheap, highly readable and don’t mess with other scopes—they can be even more expressive because you don’t need to consider tons of other tests that might have a problem with a particular name.
 You want to avoiding creating another DSL on top of the framework that everybody needs to decipher for each test that is using `let`.
 I hope that feels very much like a waste of everybody’s time.